SaudAzmi/Nexmart_Assignment/README.md

 ## SQL section.
 Steps to Run SQL Queries
 Set Up Database Connection:
  Make sure your MySQL database is running and accessible.

-If you're using Python, ensure you have SQLAlchemy and Pandas installed:
+   Ensure you have SQLAlchemy and Pandas installed:

-bash
-Copy
-Edit
    pip install sqlalchemy pymysql pandas

 Configure Database Credentials:

 Replace the placeholder credentials (DB_USERNAME, DB_PASSWORD, etc.) in your connection script with your actual MySQL database credentials.